aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ### Step 2

 Next, let's add a `main` method so we can execute our code.
-(Remember: A main method defines the entry point of a program.)
+(Remember: A `main` method defines the entry point of a program.)

-> Tip: If you hate typing, IntelliJ has a convenient shortcut for defining a main method: Just type `psvm` (which stands for `public static void main`) and hit the "Tab" key.
+> **Tip**: If you hate typing, IntelliJ has a convenient shortcut for defining a `main` method: Just type `psvm` (which stands for `public static void main`) and hit the `tab` key.
 That's an example of an IntelliJ **live template**.
-Getting familiar with those will make you a speedy programmer.
+Getting familiar with these will make you a speedy programmer.

 ```java
 package com.generalassembly.oop.intro;